joepv/joepv.github.io/_pages/about.md

 ## Notice of Non-Affiliation

-I’m not affiliated, associated, authorized, endorsed by, or in any way officially connected with [FIBARO](https://www.fibaro.com/) nor [FIBARO Benelux](https://fibarobenelux.com/), or any of its subsidiaries or its affiliates.
+I’m not affiliated, associated, authorized, endorsed by, or in any way officially connected with [FIBARO](https://www.fibaro.com/).
 All product and company names as well as related images are registered trademarks of their respective owners.

 <div class="list-authors mt-5">
 {% for author in site.authors %}